Vliro/humus/README.md

 Mulgen is the library for generating structs and common definitions.

+The code is mostly hacked together to get the functionality.
+Once I've decided exactly how it will generate models the code will be written to be easier to understand and deal with.

 ## Mulbase

 Mulbase represents the regular code for interacting with the database through the DNode interface which is satisfied by all generated classes.
 It includes GeneratedQuery's, StaticQuery's(simple string queries), SingleMutations as well as MultipleMutations.
 These all exist inside Txn objects with simple commit-now calls also available straight in the *DB class.
-Also, arbitrary interfaces can be mutated as well, for instance a map\[string\]interface{} if needed.
+Also, arbitrary interfaces can be mutated as well, for instance a map\[string\]interface{} using the Mapper wrapper over it.
+Most features are wrapped around an interface and by implementing methods you can modify how the package sends data to the DB.
+This level of control is crucial for a graph database as, for instance, mutating a struct with an edge you can accidentally overwrite values in its relation.

 The query interface is a lot more done than the mutation interface.